Cybersecurity jobs with an associate’s degree include many entry-level roles in the government and private sectors in information security.

 Cybersecurity Penetration Tester

 A Cybersecurity Penetration Tester is also called an ethical hacker.
 The penetration tester skills include simulating a cyberattack and attempting to hack into a company’s computer systems on purpose.
 They attempt a security breach as if they were a hacker so they can expose vulnerabilities.
 If any security weaknesses are discovered, they fix them.
-Penetration testers are employed by healthcare companies, the government, and private businesses.
+Penetration testers are employed by healthcare companies, the government, and also private businesses.

 Cybersecurity Penetration Tester salary: $76,237 (estimate from ZipRecruiter)